 Government of Indonesia, religious leaders and UNICEF commit to promotion of breastfeeding as best start for children

-Jakarta, 21 December 2010 –As Indonesia commemorates national Mothers’ Day this week, influential leaders from the government and the country’s religious community have come together with the support of UNICEF to promote the importance of breastfeeding.
+JAKARTA, INDONESIA 21 December 2010 – As Indonesia commemorates national Mothers’ Day this week, influential leaders from the government and the country’s religious community have come together with the support of UNICEF to promote the importance of breastfeeding.

 “The health of the nation is dependent upon a shared vision and shared action that can only come through practical partnerships,” said UNICEF Representative Angela Kearney.
 “Today we are showing how the public sector and the faith-based community in Indonesia can deliver a practical commitment to improving the health of our children.”

-"Every religion acepts a responsibility to guide its followers, to show wisdom and foresight in enabling people to make the right choces in life," added Ms. Kearney.
+“Every religion accepts a responsibility to guide its followers, to show wisdom and foresight in enabling people to make the right choices in life,” added Ms. Kearney.
 “Today, we are focusing on a critical health issue, where our collective voices can offer life-saving guidance to families.”

 While breastfeeding is globally proven to provide the best possible building-blocks for an infant’s life, both in terms of physical and cognitive development, as well as protecting the mother’s health, there has been a marked decrease in exclusive breastfeeding amongst mothers in Indonesia in recent years, which means that new-born babies and young infants are being put at risk of disease, illness and impaired development.

 Rates of exclusive breastfeeding in Indonesia have fallen from 40 per cent in 2002, with less than one-third of infants now being breastfed in line with global standards in the first six months of life.

 Data also shows that nearly one in every five Indonesian children under the age of five is underweight, and many children suffer from other nutrition-related problems such as stunting.
 Promoting improved nutrition practices are therefore seen as essential to tackling these alarming child development indicators.